 There is more chance that a pre-contact sight find would be made there.
 A check-stamped shard was found not too far away.

 After spending a few minutes just scanning the area with the detector, I decided to dig some of the better signals - very few though.

 One of the things I dug was this Princess Pat compact, in surprisingly good condition.
 The hinges still worked.
 I opened it up and the broken mirror was still in it.
 I was very surprised that it would still open.

 It was easy to find out about Princess Pat.
 This particular compact is the style that was sold in 1925.
 The date of the compact is very close to the date of the Whitehurst bottle.

 My conclusion is that the compact was on the bank, where it was preserved - not in the water.

-While these aren't great finds, the case illustrates some of the steps and factors to consider in site analysis.
+While these were no great finds, the case illustrates some of the steps and factors to consider in site analysis.

 Here are a few.

-2. Consider history of the area and types of activity at the site.
+2. Consider history of the area and types of activity that took place at the site.